aerosol/anxibits/_posts/2014-12-13-vim-as-your-erlang-ide.md

 I use the default `C-c C-c` keybinding which works with visual selections as well.
 It's emacsy - yes.
-I use [PFU HHKB](http://www.pfu.fujitsu.com/hhkeyboard/) keyboard and it taught me that Ctrl key's place is where the world think Caps Lock should be.
+I use [PFU HHKB](http://www.pfu.fujitsu.com/hhkeyboard/) keyboard and it taught me that Ctrl key's place is where the world thinks Caps Lock should be.
 Remapping your Caps Lock to Ctrl is a game changer and I encourage you to try it.
 With OSX it's super easy:

 ![](http://i.imgur.com/MsW3Bgq.png)